How Do I Get a Copy of My Divorce Decree?

 If you’ve ever been married before and seek a green card based on your current marriage, you’ll need to provide to the U.S. government a divorce decree (also known as a “divorce certificate“), a certificate of annulment, or a death certificate for each prior marriage.
 If you already have these documents, you can move on to the next step of the marriage green card process.
 Otherwise, this guide will show you how to get a copy of your divorce papers, as well as alternative options when those documents are not available.

 Boundless will assemble your complete green card application package precisely how the government prefers it — including required divorce documents — and mail it to your doorstep with clear instructions.
-Learn more, or get started today.
+Get started today!

-For each prior marriage, both the sponsoring spouse (the U.S. citizen or current green card holder) and the spouse seeking a green card must provide a photocopy of their final divorce decree or certified copy of it (with the issuing office’s seal or stamp).
+For each prior marriage, both the sponsoring spouse (the U.S. citizen or current green card holder) and the spouse seeking a green card must provide a photocopy or certified copy (with the issuing office’s seal or stamp) of their final divorce decree.
 You must also bring the original document or certified copy to your green card interview.

 If a previous marriage ended by your spouse’s death or by annulment, you must submit a photocopy of your spouse’s death certificate or your certificate of annulment (see below for instructions on obtaining these documents).
 You must also bring the original or certified copy of these documents, whichever is applicable, to your green card interview.